Doctoral training for PhD students in computer science at Paris-Dauphine

 • give a talk at the PhD seminar (at least once during your PhD, preferably during the second year.
 A second talk may be necessary if you go for a 4th year or more)

-• attend the PhD seminar
+• attend the PhD seminar (all sessions!)

 • do your CSI (comité de suivi individuel) every year